geokit/geokit-rails/README.markdown

     Company.find_within(distance, :origin => @somewhere)

 You can also give :through a hash if you location is nested deep.
-Imagine this setup:
+For example, given:

     class House
       acts_as_mappable